 One of the primary goals of the MyCAA program is to help military spouses earn the degree or credentials they need to find a "portable" career, meaning a job they can take with them when a military spouse is relocated from one duty station to another.
 These careers are typically in high-demand fields, and can often be found in growing industries.

-As an accredited educational institution dedicated to working adult students, many of Strayer University's degrees may be considered suitable preparation for portable careers.
-View a full list of Strayer's programs.
+As an accredited educational institution dedicated to working adult students, many of Strayer University's associate degrees and certificates may be considered suitable preparation for portable careers.

 Take the Next Step